flukejones/room4doom/README.md

 ```
 since on x64 the `usize` type is 64bits.
 Not a major thing, but interesting.

+I use many `.get_unchecked(num)` on arrays I know are safe also, as this reduces instruction count from ~8 to 1.

 ## Goals

 - To retain the classic Doom look with a software renderer